explicit-robotics/explicit-robotics.github.io/source/exp_theory/DH_method_and_comparison_with_exp.rst

 Denavit-Hartenberg Parameters
 ================================

-UNDER CONSTRUCTION ...
+UNDER CONSTRUCTION

-..The theory of Product of Exponentials Formula starts with discussing the exponential mapping.
+# The theory of Product of Exponentials Formula starts with discussing the exponential mapping.
 ..Consider the following equation:

 .. math::